This program is for students:

 Strength of the Neuroscience Program at Iowa and Parent T32

-An important aspect of the rationale for launching the Neuroscience Postbaccalaureate program at Iowa is the outstanding track record of the Neuroscience Graduate Program.
-The T32-supported (JSPTPN) Neuroscience Program has been in existence since 1984 and enjoys stable, veteran leadership, as the current Program Director (Dr. Tranel) has been in charge of the Program for over two decades (since 2000).
-With 52 preceptors, the Program benefits from a wealth of institutional resources, including state-of-the-art biomedical science facilities, a nationally prominent University Hospital, and leading programs in key affiliated departments, especially Biology, Neurology, Neurosurgery, Psychiatry, and Psychological & Brain Sciences.
+The T32-supported (JSPTPN) Interdisciplinary Graduate Program in Neuroscience has been in existence since 1984 and has a history of strong leadership, including Dan Tranel, its leader from 2000-2026.
+With 52 preceptors, the graduate program benefits from a wealth of institutional resources, including state-of-the-art biomedical science facilities, a nationally prominent University Hospital, and leading programs in key affiliated departments, especially Biology, Neurology, Neurosurgery, Psychiatry, and Psychological & Brain Sciences.
 A close connection with the MD/PhD training program (MSTP) enhances the quality of our Program, as a regular stream of highly qualified students matriculate from the MSTP (1-3 per year).
 Over a recent 20-year epoch, the program has graduated 98 students with a PhD, with a mean time-to degree (TTD) of 5.2 years.
 An impressive number of our graduates (51% since 1998) are in tenure-track academic positions, many at academic medical and/or research-intensive institutions and many at teaching focused universities and colleges.
 The Program has long emphasized a balance between breadth and depth of training; students must be conversant across all major facets of neuroscience in order to succeed.
 Neuroscience students have access to an outstanding faculty, drawn extensively from both basic science and clinical departments across the campus.
 The graduate program is highly cohesive, and unlike many interdisciplinary programs that suffer from institutional and geographic dispersion, our program is tightly coalesced and interconnected.
 The students are direct beneficiaries of this cohesion: they have regular direct access to expertise, perspectives, and approaches that cut across all different levels of the field, and students graduate from our program with the ability to think critically about everything from molecules to consciousness.